niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 1. Verify the status of the Robot Shop application.
 1. Understanding and resolving the incident
    1. Login to CP4WAIOps
-   1. Open the Story
+   1. Open the Incident
-   1. Examining the Story
+   1. Examining the Incident
-   1. Acknowledge the Story
+   1. Acknowledge the Incident
    1. Similar Incidents
    1. Examine the Alerts
    1. Understand the Incident